 Overview

-Paul Werner is a partner in the Business Trial Practice Group and served as the Practice Group Leader for many years.
-He is a member of the Firm’s Executive Committee and is a past member of its Compensation Committee.
-Paul is resident in the Washington, D.C. office.
+Paul Werner is a senior partner in the Business Trial Practice Group of which he served as the Practice Group Leader for many years.
+He currently serves on the Firm’s Executive Committee and previously served for years on its Compensation Committee.
+Paul works in our Washington, DC, and New York, NY offices.

 Areas of Practice

-Paul regularly represents cable operators, telecommunications and other broadband providers in matters involving communications law issues, including local franchising, PEG programming, rights-of-way, pole attachments and infrastructure deployment and a host of other related issues.
-He represents providers on these issues in state and federal courts and participated in rulemakings and adjudications before the U.S. Federal Communications Commission (FCC).
+Paul represents communications and technology companies in matters involving communications law issues.
+He represents providers on these issues in state and federal courts and in rulemakings and adjudications before the U.S. Federal Communications Commission (FCC), state commissions, and international tribunals.

-Paul's practice includes significant trial and appellate experience.
-In recent years, he has tried multiple disputes to judgment.
+Paul regularly tries cases to judgment.
+In recent years, Paul has tried dozens of cases across the United States and overseas involving alleged breaches of contract, fiduciary duties, and manufacturing agreements, violations of communications laws, healthcare laws, and business torts, fraud, unfair competition, and defamation.
 He also recently assisted with a lengthy trial in federal court involving false advertising claims that resulted in a favorable jury verdict.
-Paul also regularly represents clients in state and federal appellate courts, including the U.S. Supreme Court.
+And Paul routinely represents clients in appeals in state and federal appellate courts, including the U.S. Supreme Court, federal and state courts of appeal, and state high courts.

 Experience